FL45Hi/reactapp/classcomp/README.md

-# Class component and component lifecycle
+## Class component and component lifecycle

-## React Component Lifecycle Methods.

-### Lifecycle consiste of 4 phases
+### React Lifecycle Methods consist of 4 phases

 ### Initialization
 1. This is where we define defaults and initial values for this.props and this.state